Showing 1 - 1 OF 1

 School Age Services (ages 3 through 21 years)

 The Domestic Dependent Elementary and Secondary Schools (DDESS) provide special education at Fort Stewart.

-Brittin Elementary, Diamond Elementary, and Fort Stewart Elementary schools provide special education services to all eligible students whose families meet the housing requirements for their children to attend a Department of Defense stateside school.
+Kessler Elementary, Diamond Elementary, and Murray Elementary schools provide special education services to all eligible students whose families meet the housing requirements for their children to attend a Department of Defense stateside school.

 All types of educational disabilities are represented in the special education population.
 The schools provide services in a variety of settings to include self-contained life-skills classrooms, resource special education, speech therapy classrooms, and within the general education classrooms.